rwieruch/blog_robinwieruch_content/blog/react-table-select/index.md

 };
 ```

 That's it.
-With just a few lines you have a working table selection.
-What may be missing is a notifier as developer to **get selected rows** from the table.
+With just a few lines you have table selection working.
+Let's now create a notifier to **get selected rows** from the table.
 Let's see how this works with the useRowSelect hook:

 ```javascript{4-6,8-10}
 const App = () => {